 Keep in mind that almost any kind of vegetable is great for grilling.
 Consider complementing your meal by serving vegetables over pasta, rice, or polenta.
 You can also make them into extraordinary sandwiches with a soy-based cheese and some freshly baked bread.

 Cut the vegetables lengthwise into thin slices or into thick rings, depending on the type of vegetable.
 If you’d rather have your veggies in handy bite-size pieces for serving with pasta, try using a special pan for the grill with small holes that keep the veggies from falling through the grill.
 In most cases, the easiest way to grill vegetables on the grill is shish kabob style!

-Before beginning, remember that most vegetarian foods are more fragile than meat, and do not contain as much fat.
-Therefore, a clean and well-lubricated grill is essential to successfully grilling vegetables.
-It’d be a shame for those beautifully grilled peppers to stick to the grill!
+Before starting the cooking process, remember that most vegetarian foods are more fragile than meat and do not contain as much fat.
+Therefore, a clean and well-lubricated grill is essential when successfully grilling vegetables.
+You don’t want those beautifully grilled peppers to stick to the grill!

 Regardless of how you serve them, vegetables can be the shining star of your 4th of July cookout.
 Don’t be afraid to reinvent your favorite dishes and add in some veggies for a fresh twist.